A roof over our heads.

 Trust us: you should always talk to more than one contractor- especially when it comes to something as big as replacing your roof.

-But like we talked about before…you’ll want to look for more than just the bottom line when you make your final decision.
+You’ll want to look for more than just the bottom line when you make your final decision.
 Check to make sure your contractor is licensed and insured, has experience in installing the type of roofing material you’ve chosen, has the availability you need and- most importantly- is reliable.

 How do you make sure you choose a contractor who brings a professional competence and reliability to your home?